The 11-step technical SEO checklist for website mastery

 Step 6: Crawlability & indexation – engineering search engine access

 Crawlability and indexation form the bedrock of SEO visibility.
 Even the most optimized content remains invisible if search engines cannot efficiently discover, crawl, and index it.
-Below is a technical framework to align with Google’s crawl protocols and mitigate common pitfalls.

 6.1 XML sitemaps: Strategic crawl guidance

-XML sitemaps are not just lists—they’re prioritized invitations for search engines.
+XML sitemaps are not just lists; they’re prioritized invitations for search engines.
 Optimize them with precision:

 • Content Prioritization: